Match fixing in association football: China

 The "Five Jia B Rats incident" was a series of match fixing incidents that involved five football teams in the final rounds of the 2001 second-tier Jia B League (present day China League One).
 Referee Gong Jianping served 18 months in prison before dying of leukemia.

 From 2009 to 2011, a large-scale 2009–2013 investigation by the Ministry of Public Security of China revealed many match-fixing scandals that occurred mainly between 2003 and 2009 in Chinese top-two tier leagues.
-As a result, Shanghai Shenhua F.C. was stripped of their 2003 top-tier league title.
+As a result, Shanghai Shenhua was stripped of their 2003 top-tier league title.
 Former vice presidents of Chinese Football Association Xie Yalong, Nan Yong and Yang Yimin were sentenced to 10.5 years in jail.
 FIFA World Cup referee Lu Jun, and China national football team players Shen Si, Jiang Jin, Qi Hong, Li Ming, were sentenced to 5.5 years or 6 years in jail.

+In December 2024, Li Tie was jailed for match fixing and bribery.